 Oil and natural gas companies continue to discover, research and implement new processes to reduce the need to flare.
 The results of these efforts are clear: U.S. oil and natural gas production has reached historic highs, yet the United States ranks far below most major oil and gas producing countries for flaring intensity.

-Several recent media reports, driven by environmental activists, have called attention to flaring as a “wasteful” practice.
+Several recent media reports have called attention to flaring as a “wasteful” practice.
 But it’s important to stress that anti-fossil fuel activists have been caught misleading the public about methane emissions and flaring.
 For example, many activists portray flaring as a danger to those nearby.
 In fact, flaring is often a safety mechanism, allowing operators to release excess pressure, which reduces the risk of fires or other incidents.

 Have more questions?
 You can download our FAQ on flaring & methane emissions here.

 More on Flaring & Methane Emissions From the Blog:

 - Flaring in Texas Falls By Over 70 Percent (August 2021)